 After the death of Louis XIV, Saint-Denis became the resting place of Liselotte von der Pfalz, Marie Louise Élisabeth de Bourbon-Orléans, Louis XV and his daughters, the sisters and brothers of Louis XVI, Maria Leszczyńska and many others.

 As the Revolution started to rage, the meaning of Ancien Régime was turned from something positive into something negative.
 Everything, every public sign, of the Ancien Régime had to be destroyed.
-Saint-Denis, this large and old church, was not safe from the wrath of the Revolution.
+Saint-Denis, this large and old church, was not safe from the wrath of the Revolution either.